phanumat/Documentation/composite-devices/index.rst

 Devices such as Hue LAN bridge, AEON Z-Wave SmartStrip, or a Zooz ZEN20 Z-Wave Power Strip have multiple components, and each component can be controlled independently.
 For example, a Zooz ZEN20 Z-Wave Power Strip can be used with a separate Thing connected to each of its five outlets and each Thing can have its own SmartApp.

-SmartThings categorizes such a multiple-component device as a *composite device.*
+PEA HiVE categorizes such a multiple-component device as a *composite device.*
 A device is said to be a composite device when it treats each of its component as its child device.
-Integrating a composite device into SmartThings platform involves incorporating the composite device functionality into its Device Handler.
+Integrating a composite device into PEA HiVE platform involves incorporating the composite device functionality into its Device Handler.
 Additionally, you may need to modify the Service Manager SmartApp and the SmartApp.

 ----